towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 2 == kPsychDontCacheTextures: A setting of 2 asks Psychtoolbox not to cache used textures in the graphics hardware local VRAM memory.
 This will save some VRAM memory at the expense of lower drawing performance.
-Only useful on gfx\-hardware with low amounts of VRAM and only works on MacOS/X. The flag is silently ignored on Windows and Linux.
+Only useful on gfx-hardware with low amounts of VRAM and only works on MacOS/X. The flag is silently ignored on Windows and Linux.

-4 == kPsychOverrideWglChoosePixelformat: This is a workaround for broken MS\-Windows graphics drivers: [Ask](/docs/Ask) [Screen](/docs/Screen) to not use the wglChoosePixelFormat\(\) command when creating a new onscreen window.
-This can prevent crashes on such broken setups, but it will disable OpenGL multisampling for anti\-aliasing, ie., the 'multisample' parameter of [Screen](/docs/Screen)\('OpenWindow'\) will be ignored.
+4 == kPsychOverrideWglChoosePixelformat: This is a workaround for broken MS-Windows graphics drivers: [Ask](/docs/Ask) [Screen](/docs/Screen) to not use the wglChoosePixelFormat\(\) command when creating a new onscreen window.
+This can prevent crashes on such broken setups, but it will disable OpenGL multisampling for anti-aliasing, ie., the 'multisample' parameter of [Screen](/docs/Screen)\('OpenWindow'\) will be ignored.
 In the future, other special capabilities will be disabled as well.

-8 == kPsychDisableContextIsolation: This is a workaround for broken MS\-Windows graphics drivers: Do not create separate isolated OpenGL rendering contexts for [Screen](/docs/Screen) and MOGL when using low level OpenGL 3D graphics commands with OpenGL for Matlab.
+8 == kPsychDisableContextIsolation: This is a workaround for broken MS-Windows graphics drivers: Do not create separate isolated OpenGL rendering contexts for [Screen](/docs/Screen) and MOGL when using low level OpenGL 3D graphics commands with OpenGL for Matlab.
 This prevents crashes on broken setups, but debugging of your own 3D code may become much harder.
 Its better to upgrade to the latest fixed drivers.
 Before you try this setting 8, first try if the setting 256 \(see below\) fixes the problem for you.
-That is a softer approach \- If it works for you then you won't lose any important functionality\!
+That is a softer approach - If it works for you then you won't lose any important functionality\!

 16 == kPsychDontAttachStencilToFBO: Do not attach stencil buffer attachments to OpenGL framebuffer objects when using OpenGL 3D graphics in conjunction with the Psychtoolbox imaging pipeline.
-This is again a workaround for some broken MS\-Windows graphics drivers to make the 3D \+ imaging combo work at least when no stencil buffer is needed.
+This is again a workaround for some broken MS-Windows graphics drivers to make the 3D + imaging combo work at least when no stencil buffer is needed.